justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Machine-Learning.md

         - Storage and management of data for model training and evaluation
-        - Automated ML (AutoML) allowing multiple training jobs (algorithms, paratmers) to find the best model
+        - Automated ML (AutoML) allowing multiple training jobs (algorithms, parameters) to find the best model
         - Pipelines for training and inferencing
         - Integration with ML frameworks like MLflow
         - Metric visualization and evaluation, like check against